What is Freemasonry?

 Next, the member moves on to the supreme Order of the Holy Royal Arch of Jerusalem.
 The Royal Arch is more spiritual in content, and the ceremony of the Royal Arch degree is particularly beautiful.
 Following a change in regulations, a Freemason who has taken the first three degrees may now proceed directly (after a gap of at least a month) to the Royal Arch degree, even if he has not served as Master of his Lodge.

-His understanding of Freemasonry is completed by installation into the Chair of the Royal Arch Chapter - but with one major difference!
-Whereas the Lodge has just one ruler (the Master), assisted by two Wardens, the Chapter is ruled conjointly by three people, known as the 3rd, 2nd, and 1st Principals of the Chapter.
-The member must progress through each of these three Principals' chairs in turn, spending at least a year in each office, before he has reached the pinnacle of Freemasonry.
+His understanding of Freemasonry is completed by installation into the 3rd, 2nd, and 1st Principals' chairs of the Chapter: these three Principals rule the Chapter conjointly.
+The individual member must progress through each of these three Principals' chairs in turn, spending at least a year in each office, before he has reached the pinnacle of Freemasonry.

 This whole journey will take a number of years to complete.
 Along the way, the member will encounter a great deal of learning about himself and about the world around him; he will learn about his God, and will be actively encouraged to participate in, and support, his own religion (Freemasonry is not open to atheists).
 He will also encounter an amazing level of friendship and fraternal goodwill.
 There will be social activity, shared meals, and a network of established charities to support him and his family should hard times come.
 He will also be taught to support non-Masons and non-Masonic charities to the best of his ability and means.
-Above all, he will find he has a new and better perspective on life, and it is our sincere belief that whether he started as a good man or a bad man, he will certainly be a better man for the principles he has learned in Freemasonry.
+Above all, he will find he has a new and better perspective on life, and it is our sincere belief that whatever his starting point, he will be a better man for the principles he has learned in Freemasonry.